marat-gainullin/platypus-js/README.md

 Platypus.js is a server side JavaScript platform designed on top of JavaEE 7+ technologies and Nashorn JavaScript engine.

+Platypus.js is a client side development platform as well including HTML 5 browser and Java SE clients.

 Platypus.js comprises both asynchronous IO model and reasonable use of multithreading with only few intensively used threads.

 Platypus.js provides a developer with libraries needed to develop complete and ready for market applications.